xenomedia/behat-boilerplate/README.md

-Behat Boilerplate
+# Behat Boilerplate

-Behat Boilerplate that can be used on all Drupal 7 projects.
+Behat Boilerplate that can be used on most Drupal 7 projects.

-Instructions
+### Instructions

 Copy to sites/behat
 Add Features to sites/behat/features